 As a tax-qualified defined benefit plan, the Pentegra DB Plan is subject to limitations imposed by the Internal Revenue Code of 1986, as amended.
-Specifically, Section 415(b)(1)(A) of the Internal Revenue Code places a limit on the amount of the annual pension benefit that can be paid from a tax-qualified plan (for 2020, this amount was \$230,000 at age 65).
+Specifically, Section 415(b)(1)(A) of the Internal Revenue Code places a limit on the amount of the annual pension benefit that can be paid from a tax-qualified plan (for 2021, this amount was \$230,000 at age 65).
 The annual pension benefit limit is less than \$230,000 in the event that an employee retires before reaching age 65 (the extent to which the limit is reduced is dependent upon the age at which the employee retires, among other factors).
-In addition, Section 401(a)(17) of the Internal Revenue Code limits the amount of annual earnings that can be used to calculate a pension benefit (for 2020, this amount was \$285,000).
+In addition, Section 401(a)(17) of the Internal Revenue Code limits the amount of annual earnings that can be used to calculate a pension benefit (for 2021, this amount was \$290,000).

 From time to time, the Internal Revenue Service may increase the maximum compensation limit and/or the maximum allowable annual benefit for qualified plans.
 Future increases, if any, would be expected to increase the value of the accumulated pension benefits accruing to our named executive officers.
-For 2021, the Internal Revenue Service increased the maximum compensation limit to \$290,000 per year and left unchanged the maximum allowable annual benefit at \$230,000.
+For 2022, the Internal Revenue Service increased the maximum compensation limit to \$305,000 per year.
+In addition, the Internal Revenue Service increased the maximum allowable annual benefit to \$245,000 for 2022.